websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/kaleo-forms/kaleo-forms.md

    * To choose an existing field set, click on its *Actions* button ![Actions Button](../../../images/icon-add.png), and select *Choose*.
 Alternatively, you can select *Edit* to modify the field set before choosing it.

    * To create a new field set, click on *Add Field Set*, and incorporate the desired elements.
-When finished, click on *Save* and close the dialogue window to update the list of available field sets to choose from. <!--Link to Creating Data Definitions content once ported.-->
+When finished, click on *Save* and close the dialogue window to update the list of available field sets to choose from.
+See [Creating Data Definitions](../dynamic-data-lists/creating-data-definitions.md) for more information.

    Once you've chosen a field set, click *Next*.